Convex-Dev/design/docs/cad/003_encoding/README.md

 In the Convex JVM implementation, cells are represented by subclasses of the class `convex.core.data.ACell`.
 Having a common abstract base class allows for convenient implementation of common cell functionality, is helpful for performance, and ensures that all cell instances offer a common interface.

 The implementation allows for internal usage of "non-canonical" cells.
-These are cell instances that may break rules, e.g. encoding more than 4096 bytes in a single flat Blob.
-These are only used for temporary purposes (typically for performance reasons) and are always converted back to a canonical implementation for encoding purposes.
+These are `ACell` instances that may break normal rules, e.g. encoding more than 4096 bytes in a single flat Blob.
+These are used for temporary purposes (typically for performance reasons) and are always converted back to a canonical implementation for CAD3 encoding purposes.

 The implementation keeps singleton "interned" references for various common values.
 This is mainly to avoid repeated memory allocation for such values.
 These currently include:
-- The two boolean values `true` and `false`
+- Byte Flags including the two boolean values `true` and `false`
-- Small integers
+- Small Integers (0-255)
+- ASCII Characters
-- Empty maps, sets, strings and blobs etc.
+- Empty Maps, Sets, Strings and Blobs etc.
 - Static constants such as Strings, Keywords and Symbols used frequently in the CVM

 The JVM `null` value is interpreted as the Convex `nil` value.
 This is an implementation decision, again chosen for efficiency and performance reasons.
-However there is no strict requirement that `nil` must be represented this way (for example, it could be a singleton value).
+However there is no formal requirement that `nil` must be represented this way (for example, it could be a singleton value).